camlab-bioml/genbait/README.md

 These packages will be installed automatically during the setup.

+Installation takes less than 2 minutes.

 ---

 ## Getting started

 A detailed tutorial of how to use different functions of the package can be found here: [GENBAIT Tutorial](https://github.com/camlab-bioml/genbait/blob/main/tutorials/GENBAIT_tutorial.ipynb)

+### Expected run time
+For 200 baits and 10 iterations for a panel size 50, running genbait takes approximately 30 minutes on a computer with 32 GB RAM.

 ## Authors